 Studies psychological, social, and policy aspects of genetic blood disorders, including the clinical implications of sickle cell disease stigma and its impact on health-related outcomes.
-Received an Innovator in Academic Hemoglobinopathies Career Development Award from the National Heart, Lung, & Blood Institute of NIH (2011-2015).
-Research team developed the Measure of Sickle Cell Stigma, an instrument used in domestic and international studies of sickle cell disease.
+Has received funding from the National Science Foundation, the Robert Wood Johnson Foundation, and the National Heart, Lung, & Blood Institute of NIH to support sickle cell projects.
 Teaches “Race, Science, and Society” as a First-Year Seminar and Honors Seminar.
 Named as an Honors College Faculty Fellow (2014-2016).
 Member of the Executive Committee on the Recruitment, Retention and Advancement of Underrepresented Minority Faculty and faculty advisor to the Ethiopian-Eritrean Student Association.
-Dr. Bediako is the recipient of the 2014 Champion Award from the Sickle Cell Disease Association of America and is the inaugural recipient of the Marilyn E. Demorest Faculty Advancement Award.
+Currently serves as Associate Chair of the Department of Psychology and facilitator of CIPHER, the Collaborative for the Interdisciplinary Promotion of Health Equity Research.
+Dr. Bediako is the inaugural recipient of the Marilyn E. Demorest Faculty Advancement Award.